Tash Nguyen

 (341) 420-0955

 Tash is trained in restorative justice, mediation, and various conflict resolution techniques.
-They believe that we must build a culture, the skills, and practice that move beyond punishment if we are to meaningfully break cycles of violence and create a world rooted in shared prosperity.
+They believe that we must build cultures and practices that move beyond punishment if we are to meaningfully break cycles of violence and create a world rooted in shared prosperity.

 Prior to joining Restore Oakland in 2019, Tash served as a Senior Organizer and Advocate at the Ella Baker Center for Human Rights, a founding partner of Restore Oakland.
-Their prior work experience includes supporting student leadership and organizing at UC Santa Cruz’s Office of Student Organization & Advising Resources.
-They proudly serve on the board of the REAL Peoples Fund
+They proudly serve on the board of the REAL Peoples Fund.

 Tash was born and raised in the Bay as a child of Vietnamese refugees.
-Their dedication to resisting systems of domination is fueled by the deep ties she has in her community and her broader vision of liberation.
-They love noodles, their dog Yoda, backpacking, and nerding out over music and poetry.
+Their dedication to dismantling systems of domination is fueled by the deep ties she has in her community and her broader vision of liberation.
+They love noodles, backpacking, and nerding out over music and poetry.

 Debbie Leggio